RapidSoftwareSolutions/Marketplace-AmazonML-package/README.md

 ## AmazonML.createDataSourceFromS3
-(BETA) Creates a DataSource from a database hosted on an Amazon Redshift cluster.
+Creates a DataSource from a database hosted on an Amazon Redshift cluster.

 | Field             | Type       | Description
 |-------------------|------------|----------